-^{} Elphinstone, vol. II, p.
+^{}Elphinstone, Vol. II, p.
 203.

-Cæsar Frederic gives a similar account of Gujrat, and Ibn Batuta, who travelled during the anarchy and oppression of Muhammad Tughlak's reign, in the middle of the fifteenth century, when insurrections were raging in most parts of the country, enumerates the large and populous towns and cities, and gives a high impression of the state the country must have been in before it fell into disorder.
+and Ibn Batuta, who travelled during the anarchy and oppression of Mohammed Tughlak's reign, in the middle of the fifteenth century, when insurrections were raging in most parts of the country, enumerates the large and populous towns and cities, and gives a high impression of the state the country must have been in before it fell into disorder.

-In the account of Moghul India we read in the Reform Pamphlet:
+In the Reform Pamphlet's account of Moghul India we read:

-- "Abdurizag, an ambassador from the grandson of Tamerlane, visited the south of India in 1442, and concurs with other observers in giving the impression of a prosperous country.
-The kingdom of Kandeish was at this time in a high state of prosperity under its own kings; the numerous stone embankments by which the streams were rendered applicable to irrigation are equal to anything in India as works of industry and ability." - "Baber speaks of Hindusthan as 'a rich and noble country', and expresses his astonishment at the swarming population and the innumerable workmen of every kind and description."
+"Abdurizag, an ambassador from the grandson of Tamerlane, visited the South of India in 1442, and concurs with other observers in giving the impression of a prosperous country.
+The kingdom of Kandeish was at this time in a high state of prosperity under its own Kings; the numerous stone embankments by which the streams were rendered applicable to irrigation are equal to anything in India as works of industry and ability."

+Baber speaks of Hindusthan "as a rich and noble country and expresses his astonishment at the swarming population and the innumerable workmen of every kind and description."

-The following again from Elphinstone effectively refutes Miss Mayo's statement about roads in pre-British India:
+The following again from Elphinstone effectively refutes Miss Mayo's statement about roads in pre-British India:† planted with rows of trees for shade, and in many places was in the state described when the author saw it, after it had stood for 82 years."

-"[Sher Shah] made a high road extending for four months' journey from Bengal to Western Rohtas near the Indus with caravanseries at every stage and wells at every mile and a half...
-The road was planted with rows of trees for shade, and in many places was in the state described when the author saw it, after it had stood for 82 years."
+"[Sher Shah] made a high road extending for four months' journey from Bengal to Western Rohtas near the Indus with caravanserais at every stage and wells at every mile and a half....
+The road was